andranikasd/KoalaStrike/README.md

 # KoalaStrike
-> ARP spoofing tool implemented in c programming language
+> ARP spoofing tool implemented in c programming language its something like Ettercap i guese but without user iface.
+Tool is using its own generated network headers for arp resopnses and requests.
+It also uses its own ethernet header for package sending.

 ---